UMESHA123/8-bit-computer-/README.md

       contents in binary on 8 LEDs, it displays its contents in decimal on a 7-segment display.
 The program counter (PC) counts in binary to keep track of which instruction the computer is currently executing.

+Problem Statement:

+                Leading students to improve knowledge about COA needs a comprehensive learning with a working simulation of a simple 8-bit Central Processing Unit (CPU).

+1.3 Methodology:

+      ➢ The job of Program Counter is to send to the memory the address of the next instruction to be fetched and executed.
+      ➢ The job of address register is to give the address for fetching the particular instruction.
+      ➢ The lower 4 bit of instruction register is now used to point the address of the data which is stored in the RAM.
+      ➢ Now this data is sent to the register A and stored.
+      ➢ The above process repeats again for the storing data in register B.
+      ➢ Now the ALU performs the tasks by taking input from register A and B.
+      ➢ After getting the output from ALU, now that result is stored in register A.
+      ➢ Now from the A register we can take the result and transfer it to output port and show the result.